-Do you know how many you collect when flying with LATAM?
+Do you know how many miles you earn when flying with LATAM?

-The number of kilometers you get is determined by the multiplier of your member category and the amount you spent on the ticket, excluding taxes, charges and additional services.
+The number of miles you get is determined by the multiplier of your member category and the amount you spent on the ticket, excluding taxes, charges and additional services.

 Terms and Conditions